pandas-dev/pandas/doc/source/timeseries.rst

 Sparse Resampling
 ~~~~~~~~~~~~~~~~~

-Sparse timeseries are ones where you have a lot fewer points relative
+Sparse timeseries are the ones where you have a lot fewer points relative
 to the amount of time you are looking to resample.
-Naively upsampling a sparse series can potentially
+Naively upsampling a sparse
-generate lots of intermediate values.
-When you don't want to use a method to fill these values, e.g. ``fill_method`` is ``None``,
+series can potentially generate lots of intermediate values.
+When you don't want
+to use a method to fill these values, e.g. ``fill_method`` is ``None``, then
-then intermediate values will be filled with ``NaN``.
+intermediate values will be filled with ``NaN``.

 Since ``resample`` is a time-based groupby, the following is a method to efficiently
-resample only the groups that are not all ``NaN``
+resample only the groups that are not all ``NaN``.

 .. ipython:: python

     rng = pd.date_range('2014-1-1', periods=100, freq='D') + pd.Timedelta('1s')
     ts = pd.Series(range(100), index=rng)

-If we want to resample to the full range of the series
+If we want to resample to the full range of the series:

 .. ipython:: python